InternLM/xtuner/docs/en/user_guides/dataset_format.md

 - The incremental pre-training dataset is used to enhance the model's capabilities in a specific domain or task.
 - Single-turn and multi-turn dialogue datasets are often used in the instruction tuning stage to enhance the model's ability to respond to specific instructions.

-In the instruction tuning phase, our goal is to train the language model to answer based on human instructions. **Therefore, generally only the loss of the response part (Output) is used for gradient backpropagation, while the loss of the instruction part (Input) is not used for weight updates.** Based on this, we introduce "input" and "output" fields when preprocessing the dataset.
-The "input" field is used to save fields that do not need to compute loss, such as user instructions, whereas the "output" field is used to save fields that do need to compute loss, such as the GroundTruth answers corresponding to input instructions.
+In the instruction tuning phase, our goal is to train the language model to answer based on human instructions. **Therefore, generally only the loss of the response part (Output) is used for gradient backpropagation, while the loss of the instruction part (System, Input) is not used for weight updates.** Based on this, we introduce "system", "input" and "output" fields when preprocessing the dataset.
+The "system", "input" fields are used to save fields that do not need to compute loss, such as system and user instructions, whereas the "output" field is used to save fields that do need to compute loss, such as the GroundTruth answers corresponding to input instructions.

 To unify the incremental pre-training, single-turn dialogue, and multi-turn dialogue dataset formats, we set the dataset format to the following form: